dotnet/docs/docs/core/extensions/caching.md

 :::code source="snippets/caching/memory-apis/Program.cs" range="11-12":::

-With in-memory caching services registered, and resolved through DI - you're ready to start caching.
+With in-memory caching services registered, and resolved through DI &mdash; you're ready to start caching.
 This sample iterates through the letters in the English alphabet 'A' through 'Z'.
 There is a `record` that holds the reference to the letter, and generates a message.

 :::code source="snippets/caching/memory-apis/Program.cs" range="70-74":::